 Walking alone in the bully zone can be intimidating.
-Find yourself a friend who will walk with you if you are using the same route as the bullies are.
+Find yourself a friend who will walk with you if you are using the same route as the bullies.

-In that situation, a buddy will help you get out of trouble quicker.
+A buddy will help you get out of trouble quicker in that situation.
 They may even call for help when you need it.
 And if they are ever in the same situation, you may want to do the same for them.
 You can stick up and around for friends.